orbeon/orbeon-forms-doc/configuration/properties/persistence.md

     value="4.8.0"/>
 ```

-_NOTE: As of Orbeon Forms 2017.1, the `oxf.fr.detail.new.service.enable` property always assumes data in `4.0.0` format even if the property above is set to a different value._
+_NOTE: Since Orbeon Forms 2017.1, the `oxf.fr.detail.new.service.enable` property always assumes data in `4.0.0` format even if the property above is set to a different value._

 ## Multiple databases of the same type